-There has been and will continue to be accidents from the ‘Watch This‘ mentality of a pilot.
+There have been and will continue to be accidents from the ‘Watch This‘ mentality of a pilot.
 Reckless flying or showing off is an instant way to bend metal, and if you or your pilot injure people in the process the pilot could be looking at jail time to go along with the conscience of someone’s death.

 Boring flying is the safest flying!
-The spectators will still think its cool!
+The spectators will still think it’s cool!

 People love helicopters and they always draw attention.
 Be sure to keep an eye on small kids especially when walking around a parked helicopter.
 Aerials, antennas, rotor blades, and sticky out bits can easily prevent the aircraft from taking off again if they are accidentally broken.
 Always inform the pilot if you notice something wrong with the aircraft.